kbhatnagar97/Revival/DATABASE_SCHEMA.md

 interface HabitEntry {
   count: number;                 // Number of completions for this day
-  goalAtTime: number;            // Goal when entry was created }
+  goalAtTime: number;            // Goal when entry was created
+  completed: boolean;            // Keep as it is notes?: string;               // Keep as it is
+  createdAt: Timestamp;         // Keep as it is
+  lastUpdated: Timestamp;        // Heartbeat function 5 minutes }
 ```